-What makes these figures particularly alarming — apart from the waste of taxpayer money — has been an unprecedented failure of former specwar leaders to retain experienced seals during the past few years.
-The Teams have reached a manning crisis at the same time buds has experienced a meltdown of its reactor that generates new seals.
+What makes these figures particularly alarming — apart from the waste of taxpayer money — has been an unprecedented failure of former SPECWARr leaders to retain experienced SEALs during the past few years.
+The Teams have reached a manning crisis at the same time BUDS has experienced a meltdown of its reactor that generates new SEALs.

 Enter Easy Ed Bowen, who took command of BUDS hard on the heels of the 1999 disaster and midway through the massacre of Class 227.
 Bowen arrived in his 34th year of active service that began when he entered the Navy as a teenager in 1965 to catch the flooding tide of the Vietnam War.
 Bowen graduated from what was then called UDT Replacement Training with Class 38 in 1966.
 He served three combat tours with SEAL Teams One and Two that brought him Presidential Unit Citations, Bronze and Silver Stars, and an officer’s commission.
 Bowen’s longevity in SPECWAR makes him the Bull Frog: the oldest SEAL presently on active duty.
 A recent holder of this title before his retirement was Rudy Boesch of Survivor fame.
 Although Boesch and Bowen express themselves in vastly different idioms, they share one overarching trait: what you see is what you get; neither man has a careerist or deceitful bone in his body.
 I come to this conclusion after having known and worked closely with both men during my own meager 16 years as a SEAL.